Lars Patrick Berg

-Lars Patrick Berg (born 22 January 1966 in Frankfurt) is a German politician who is serving as a Member of the European Parliament since 2019.
-He was elected with the Alternative for Germany party, he left the party and the Identity and Democracy group in the European Parliament to join the European Conservatives and Reformists in June 2021 and the Liberal Conservative Reformers party in Germany in July 2021.
+Lars Patrick Berg (born 22 January 1966 in Frankfurt) is a German politician who was serving as a Member of the European Parliament from 2019 to 2024.
+He was elected with the Alternative for Germany; he left the party and the Identity and Democracy group in the European Parliament to join the European Conservatives and Reformists in June 2021 and the Liberal Conservative Reformers party in Germany in July 2021.
 In January 2023 he left the Liberal Conservative Reformers party and joined the Bündnis Deutschland party.
 He was a member of the state parliament of Baden-Württemberg from 2016–2019.